30 Days Sober – What To Expect When You Quit Drinking

 At least, that’s what I thought.

 I started feeling agitated and off-balance.
+Remember what I said about the brain needing to rebalance?

-Honestly, I was in the throes of depression and not managing it well.
+I was in the throes of depression and not managing it well.

 Part of me wanted to drink but settled instead for several packs of smokes and diet soda.
 Every day was a minute-by-minute struggle.